JessWinterborne/Quantum_Wave_Propagation/README.md

 ## Videos

+We link here the webpage containing all the animation scenarios set out below [https://jesswinterborne.github.io/Quantum_Wave_Propagation/].

 ### Single Gaussian Potential

 #### Wave function animation interacting with a single Gaussian potential with a height of $V_{0}$, where the energy of the wave is such that $E < V_{0}$.